decentrahub/DCNTR-MNSetup/README.md

 # Decentrahub Masternode Setup (Ubuntu 16.04 / 18.04)
 This guide will assist you in setting up a DecentraHub Masternode on a Linux Server running Ubuntu 16.04 / 18.04

-If you require further assistance, contact the support team at [Discord](https://discord.gg/SVjbNTg)
+If you require further assistance, contact the support team at <a href="https://discord.gg/SVjbNTg" target="_blank">Discord</a>
 ***
 - [Decentrahub Masternode Setup](#decentrahub-masternode-setup)
   	* [Requirements](#requirements)